0xXyc/VPS-Lock-Figuration/README.md

 It will help deploy most known best security practices to date.
 Ultimately, helping you maintain and start off with a secure environment for your VPS!

+## Best Practices Deployed 📋
+  1. Update system packages.
+	2. Create a new user with sudo privileges.
+	3. Set up a firewall using UFW to allow only inbound SSH on port 13337 (by default) .
+	4. Disable root login and password authentication via SSH.
+	5. Install and configure Fail2Ban.
+	6. Enable automatic security updates.

 ## 🔥 Usage 🔥
 Be sure to have a secure way to transfer keys to and from the system.
 In most cases, it is easiest to use your initial root login credentials to create SSH keys for a new user, and then use `ssh-copy-id` to transfer the keys to the new user.